simonemene/jwt-basic-auth-store/README.md

-# 🛒 BASIC AUTH STORE
+# 🛒 JWT BASIC AUTH STORE

 A demo project showcasing **Spring Security Basic Authentication combined with JWT (JSON Web Token)** for stateless authentication.
 This is a simple online store where users can register, authenticate, and purchase articles.